sean-huni/bookstore/README.md

 - H2DB

 # Future Version
 With further anticipation of migrating to the Spring-Cloud as the project grows in magnitude.
-The backend project shall be modularised into several micro-services.
+Future releases of the backend project shall be modularised into several micro-services.

 # Config
 ## Setup